 You probably know that during The End of The Sun production we scanned buildings and exhibits from ethnographic museums.
-But how exactly “copy and past” real life building into video game 🙂 ?
+But how exactly do “copy and past” of real life buildings into video game 🙂 ?

 P.S We are not native English speakers, we try to write our blog posts the best we can.
 Sorry for all small language mistakes.

 …Lets Back to our topic.
 You could see Here comparison between Real photo and in the game view of the same building 🙂

 Here is how that building looks in Unity 3d Editor.

 …So everything Started one Cloudy Day in Southern Poland in ethnographic museum called “Skansen wsi Pogórzańskiej” in Szymbark.

 Why cloudy day You will ask?
 It’s not by accident 🙂